 Honto 本当; truth; reality; actuality; fact.

-I believe that the use of the terms Omote and Ura is enough.
-Especially since Ura and Honto technicals are going to overlap, let’s take Gedan-barai as an example.
+I believe using the terms Omote and Ura is sufficient, especially considering that Ura and Honto techniques often overlap.
+Take Gedan-barai as an example:

-If I use Gedan-barai as a block against a front kick it would be called Omote (What you see is what you get).
+If I use Gedan-barai to block a front kick, it’s called Omote (What you see is what you get).

-Now, if I use Gedan-barai as an attack against the groin, or as a takedown! …. should we call it Ura or Honto?
-Both techniques can harm the opponent and end the fight.
+Now, if I use Gedan-barai as an attack to the groin or as a takedown in grappling, the question arises: should we label it Ura or Honto?
+Both applications can harm the opponent and end the fight.

-So, which application of the before-mentioned technique is more correct than the other to be called the real (Honto) use of the technique?
-The hit against the groin or the takedown?
+So, which use of Gedan-barai is more accurate to be called the real (Honto) technique?
+The strike to the groin or the takedown?

 Gert